Bayesian inferences on uncertain ranks and orderings: Application to ranking players and lineups: Bayesian ordering statements

-satisfies the first two parts of \cref{reward_cond} with $h : \RR_+ \rightarrow \RR_+$ being a non-decreasing function.
 With an abuse of notation, the function $C$ is interpreted as a measure of the quality of a global statement $G$ comprised of local statements as described in \cref{sec.ranking_statements}; this does not necessarily have to be constructed using the parameters $(\alpha, t, \gamma, q)$.
 Restricting ourselves to the set of global statements that are indeed constructed using parameters $(\alpha, t, \gamma, q)$, the reward function \eqref{eq.reward_fn} corresponds to the posterior mean of a utility function of the form $u\{(\xi_1, \dots, \xi_\ntotal), a )\} = C(G_{\alpha, t, \gamma,q})\times \indicator ( G_{\alpha, t, \gamma,q} )$.
-Doing this allows us to reduce the space of all possible global statements to a more manageable size and constrain the optimization to statements with high posterior probability.
+Doing this allows us to reduce the space of all possible global statements to a more manageable size and constrain the optimization to statements having high posterior probability.

 An efficient algorithm to approximate the optimizer of the reward function $\widehat{a} = (\widehat{\alpha}, \widehat{t}, \widehat{\gamma}, \widehat{q}) = \argmax_{a \in [0,1]^4} R(a)$ is provided in \cref{app:opt}. \cref{sec.asynptotic} provides asymptotic guarantees showing that, under this strategy, the optimal global statement $G_{\widehat{\alpha}, \widehat{t}, \widehat{\gamma}, \widehat{q}}$ converges to the ``true'' ranking.
 Since users may also be interested in fixing local and global errors at desired values or making statements that ensure a minimum posterior probability, the algorithm in \cref{app:opt} also enables users to approximate optimal global statements over any subset of $(\alpha, t, \gamma, q)$ such that $\PP(G_{\alpha, t, \gamma, q})$ is above a given value.